 While all SSRIs have these problems, two drugs in particular appear to stand out in what little research is out there — Paxil (paroxetine) and Effexor (venlafaxine).
 The Internet is littered with horror stories of people trying to discontinue one of these two drugs.

 And they’re not alone — benzodiazepines can also be extremely difficult to stop.
-“Withdrawal reactions to selective serotonin re‐uptake inhibitors appear to be similar to those for benzodiazepines,” says researchers Nielsen et al. (2012).1
+“Withdrawal reactions to selective serotonin re‐uptake inhibitors appear to be similar to those for benzodiazepines,” says researchers Nielsen et al. (2012). ((Thanks to Beyond Meds for the suggestion of this blog topic.))

 What Do You Do About Withdrawal?

 Most people are prescribed a psychiatric medication because it’s needed to help alleviate the symptoms of a mental illness.
 Not taking the medication is often simply not an option — at least until the symptoms are relieved (which often can take months, or even years).
-Psychotherapy, too, can often help not only with the primary symptoms of mental illness, but also as a coping mechanism during medication withdrawal.2
+Psychotherapy, too, can often help not only with the primary symptoms of mental illness, but also as a coping mechanism during medication withdrawal. ((Tellingly, I could find no similar withdrawal syndrome associated with leaving psychotherapy, although certainly some people have difficulty with ending psychotherapy.))

 The important thing is to go into the process with your eyes wide open, understanding the potential that discontinuing the medication may be difficult and painful.
 A very slow titration schedule — over a period of multiple months — can sometimes help, but may not always be enough.
 In some extreme cases, a specialist who focuses on helping people discontinue psychiatric drugs might prove helpful.